algolia/kubernetes-hands-on/06-label-annotation/README.md

 nginx     1/1       Running   0          1m
 ```

-Those queries we call them `selector` in the k8s jargon.
+Those queries we call them `selector` in the Kubernetes jargon.
 We will use them later on with deployments.

 ## Exercises